 Teens driving cars stolen from downtown Falls hotels collide on parkway

 Aug.
-26—Niagara Falls police are investigating a Saturday morning crash on the Niagara Scenic Parkway involving two vehicles stolen from downtown hotels.
+27—Niagara Falls police are investigating a Saturday morning crash on the Niagara Scenic Parkway involving two vehicles stolen from downtown hotels.

 Niagara Falls Police had been investigating a report that a white Hyundai Sonata had been stolen from a downtown hotel parking lot.
 Around 8:15 a.m., officers spotted the Hyundai and attempted to stop it, according to Falls Police Traffic Division Capt.
 Angela Munn.